My Favorite Food in Malaysia Roti Canai

 I frequently stay at Ahyu Hotel when I come to Kuala Lumpur alone.
 It’s a short walk to Masjid Jamek LRT station.
 So it is easy for me to get to this hotel from KL Sentral after taking the 1 hour 30-minute bus ride from Kuala Lumpur International Airport (KLIA).

 The front staff service is super friendly, it is a terrific hotel!
-And you will enjoy the Indian restaurants nearby.
+And you can enjoy the Indian restaurants nearby.
 I certainly did!

 Tian Jing Hotel – Check Rates